fish-shell/fish-shell/doc_internal/rust-devel.md

 ## FFI

-The boundary between Rust and C++ is referred to as the FII.
+The boundary between Rust and C++ is referred to as the Foreign Function Interface, or FFI.

 `autocxx` and `cxx` both are designed for long-term interop: C++ and Rust coexisting for years.
 To this end, both emphasize safety: requiring lots of `unsafe`, `Pin`, etc.